Atlantis-Technologies-LLC/ESP-IDF-Examples/Firmware-Package-Updater-LittleFS/README.md

 from the project's root directory.

 The package file combines the project's .bin firmware file and any files in the html/ directory.
-Once uploaded, the web_server.c package handler writes the firmware via OTA and moves the html/ files to the LittleFS storage partition.
+Once uploaded, the web_server.c package handler writes the firmware via OTA and moves the html/ files to the LittleFS web partition.

 ---